levizwannah/mpesa-sdk-php/readme.md

 //...
 ```
+## Handling Callback Payloads
+> Note: **Response** represents what your get from Mpesa when you make a request. **Result** is the payload sent to your callback URLs.

+### Payload format
+Please refer to the Daraja documentation at https://developer.safaricom.co.ke to see the expected payload.
+For forward compatibility, the SDK doesn't alter the responses or payload from Mpesa.

+### The confusing part
+In every **response**, there will be unique keys.
+For example, the `MerchantRequestID` and  `CheckoutRequestID` in the STK push response, and the `OriginatorConversationID` and `ConversationID` in the other APIs responses.
+These keys identify the transaction on Mpesa.
+Save these keys in your database or some storage alongside the pending transaction.

+In the **result** payload that will be sent to your callbacks, these keys will be present.
+Therefore, you can use them to update the corresponding transactions in your storage or database.

 ## Mpesa Express (STK Push) API
 Used for initiating STK Push requests.
 > Remember this could throw an exception.
 Check the exceptions section under Setting up.